aboutmydreams/custom_data_gpt/README_ZH.md

     "code": 0,
     "msg": "success",
     "data": {
         "answer": " Building a GPT3 chatbot for your company requires a few steps.
 First, you need to get your OpenAI API key and add it to Secrets as OPENAI_API_KEY.
 Next, you need to create an API_KEY for the JSON API.
 After that, you need to fill the training/facts folder with as many text documents as you can containing information about the company you're training it on.
-Finally, you need to edit the master.txt file to represent how you want the bot to behave when interacting with the users.", "history": [
+Finally, you need to edit the prompt/master.txt file to represent how you want the bot to behave when interacting with the users.", "history": [
             "human: how are u",
             "Bot: fine",
             "Human: How to build a GPT3 Chatbot for your Company", "Bot:  Building a GPT3 chatbot for your company requires a few steps.
 First, you need to get your OpenAI API key and add it to Secrets as OPENAI_API_KEY.
 Next, you need to create an API_KEY for the JSON API.
 After that, you need to fill the training/facts folder with as many text documents as you can containing information about the company you're training it on.
-Finally, you need to edit the master.txt file to represent how you want the bot to behave when interacting with the users."
+Finally, you need to edit the prompt/master.txt file to represent how you want the bot to behave when interacting with the users."
         ]
     }
 }